AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        B := Tmp;
     end Swap;

-The fact that this is the default mode in Ada is in itself very important.
-It means that mutation on parameters will not happen unless you explicitly change the mode.
+The fact that this is the default mode is in itself very important.
+It means that a parameter will not be modified unless you explicitly specify a mode in which modification is allowed.

-In-out parameters
+In out parameters
 ~~~~~~~~~~~~~~~~~

-To fix our code above, we can use an in-out parameter.
+To correct our code above, we can use an "in out" parameter.

 .. code:: ada
     :class: ada-run